EnderNon/respack-decrypter-cli/readme.md

 # Usage

 ## CLI

+#### Premade package (easiest)
+- Go to the releases tab
+- Download for your system and unzip it
+- (Step for linux users only) run `chmod +x` on the executable
+- Open a command prompt (windows)
+- Open a terminal / terminal emulator (linux)

+#### Cargo
+- Download the Rust-Lang for your system (WARNING: THIS IS LIKE 10GIGABYTES ON WINDOWS)
+- run `cargo install rpfixer`
+- Then run the `rpfixer` command

 #### Manual clone
+- You really should not do this
-- download the Rust-Lang for your system
+- download the Rust-Lang for your system (WARNING: THIS IS LIKE 10GIGABYTES ON WINDOWS)
 - download this repository
 - run `cargo build --release` in the directory
 - check `./target/release`
 - run
   - `rpfixer` if you are on linux/mac (RUN `chmod +x rpfixer` ON IT FIRST)
   - `rpfixer` if you are on windows
-#### Cargo
-- Download the Rust-Lang for your system
-- run `cargo install rpfixer`
-- Then run the `rpfixer` command

 ## Function library
 - The library has one function: `rpfixer::fix`.
 Use a `Vec<u8>` in it.